OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

     ...

 * ``Current.source: unit -> address``: returns the address that
-  initiated the current transaction in the blockchain.
-It is the same one for all the operations in the transaction, standard and internal.
+  initiated the current top-level transaction in the blockchain.
+It is the same one for all the transactions resulting from the top-level transaction, standard and internal.
 It is the address that paid the fees and storage cost, and signed the operation on the blockchain.
 It is translated to ``SOURCE`` in Michelson.

   Example::